Forté Foundation

 The Goldman Sachs Group is a bank holding company and a leading global investment banking, securities and investment management firm.
 Goldman Sachs provides a wide range of services worldwide to a substantial and diversified client base that includes corporations, financial institutions, governments and high net worth individuals.
 Founded in 1869, the firm is headquartered in New York and maintains offices in London, Frankfurt, Tokyo, Hong Kong and other major financial centers around the world.

-In 1935, the founder of IBM, Thomas J. Watson Sr., launched a program to recruit college-educated women, and made what in those days was a startling statement: "Men and women will do the same kind of work for equal pay.
+In 1935, the founder of IBM, Thomas J. Watson Sr., launched a program to recruit collegeeducated women, and made what in those days was a startling statement: "Men and women will do the same kind of work for equal pay.
 They will have the same treatment, the same responsibilities and the same opportunity for advancement."
 And we've been building on creating a culture in which women feel welcomed and valued ever since.
-Today, IBM's goal is to be the premier global employer of women with a special commitment to working mothers.
-We focus on increasing our recruiting efforts among women; nurturing their careers once they're hired; and multiplying the number of women in our executive ranks.
-Highlights of our innovative global strategy for the advancement of women, which includes a unique focus on women in technology and multicultural women, are:

 Sponsor Spotlights: Intel